harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference.md

 sidebar_position: 20
 ---

-You can scan your repositories and other components used in your code with [Anchore Enterprise](https://docs.anchore.com/current/docs/), a scanner that provides visibility into supply chain security risks.
+You can scan your container images with [Anchore Enterprise](https://docs.anchore.com/current/docs/), a software supply chain management solution that identifies vulnerabilities, malware, misconfigurations, and secrets for faster remediation.

 ## Important notes for running Anchore Enterprise scans in STO